 - Adult Outpatients ENT and Head and Neck Cancer

-The following specialties are continuing to be offered to routine patients through virtual or telephone consultations:
+The following specialties are continuing to be offered to routine patients through video or telephone consultations:

 - Adult Head and Neck Cancer Outpatients;

 - Children’s Outpatient Communication;

 - Adult Outpatient Ear Nose and Throat (ENT)/ Transgender